sakuli/Docs/content/enterprise_features/sakuli-dashboard-deployment.md

 ---
-title : "Sakuli Dashboard Deplyoment" date :  2019-09-12T14:16:46+02:00
+title : "Sakuli Dashboard"
+date :  2019-09-12T14:16:46+02:00
 weight : 6
 ---

-# Sakuli Dashboard Deployment
+# Sakuli Dashboard

+The Sakuli Dashboard streamlines your e2e application monitoring with Sakuli.
+It helps you start your Sakuli test automatically with a cronjob to monitor your application continuously or trigger it manually with a button.
+While watching a live video feed of your Sakuli check, you can track the monitoring metrics of your application by embedding your monitoring graphs into the Sakuli Dashboard.

+## How to get the Sakuli Dashboard

 **Attention:** Only Sakuli Enterprise users will be eligible to access the private Sakuli Dashboard Docker images.

-You will come across configurations such as the `DASHBOARD_CONFIG`, the `ACTION_CONFIG`, the `CLUSTER_CONFIG` and the `CRONJOB_CONFIG` which configure your Sakuli Dashboard.
-For further information about how to properly configure the dashboard check out the [Sakuli Dashboard Configuration](/enterprise_features/sakuli-dashboard-configuration) documentation.
+Sakuli Dashboard releases are versioned following the [semantic versioning scheme](https://semver.org/).
+Images for stable releases are tagged accordingly.
+Tech-previews of upcoming stable releases are available via the `latest` tag.
+It is *highly* discouraged to run tech-previews in production as there is no guarantee of stability.

 - Deploy the Sakuli Dashboard with [Docker](#deployment-with-docker)
 - Deploy the Sakuli Dashboard with [Docker-Compose](#deployment-with-docker-compose)
 - Deploy the Sakuli Dashboard with [Kubernetes](#deployment-with-k8s)
 - Deploy the Sakuli Dashboard with [Openshift](#deployment-with-openshift)

+> You will come across configurations such as the `DASHBOARD_CONFIG`, the `ACTION_CONFIG`, the `CLUSTER_CONFIG` and the `CRONJOB_CONFIG` which configure your Sakuli Dashboard.
+For further information about how to properly configure the dashboard check out the [Sakuli Dashboard Configuration](/enterprise_features/sakuli-dashboard-configuration) documentation.

-## Sakuli Dashboard with Docker {#deployment-with-docker}
+### Sakuli Dashboard with Docker {#deployment-with-docker}

-Sakuli Dashboard releases are versioned following the [semantic versioning scheme](https://semver.org/).
-Images for stable releases are tagged accordingly.
-Tech-previews of upcoming stable releases are available via the `latest` tag.

-**Attention:** It is highly discouraged to run tech-previews in production as there is no guarantee of stability

-### 1 Obtaining the image
+#### 1 Obtaining the image

 Sakuli Dashboard images are available to your licensed Docker user via Docker Hub.